xransum/blog/_posts/2023-05-19-install-custom-python-version.md

 ---
 title: "Install Custom Python Version"
-subtitle: "Steps on installing a custom Python version on your server or any other Linux-based machine."
+excerpt: "Steps on installing a custom Python version on your server or any other Linux-based machine."
 categories:
+  - Developer
+tags:
+  - Installation
+  - Linux
   - Programming
+  - Python
 ---

 Similarly to [Node.js](https://nodejs.org/en/), Python is a popular programming language that is used for a variety of applications.
 It is known for its simplicity, versatility, and ease of use.
 Python is also a great language for beginners to learn, as it is easy to read and understand.
 Python is available on most, if not all, Shared, VPS, and Dedicated Servers.
 However, some of these servers may be installed as the root user, which can cause issues when installing Python packages.
 To avoid these issues, you can install Python locally under your Shell user.

 So this post will walk you through the steps of installing a custom Python version on your server or any other Linux-based machine.